AbinayaaNagarajan/capstone-frontend/README.md

 # Student Management System - Frontend

 This repository contains the frontend code for a Student Management System.
-The frontend is built using React.js and includes various components for different pages such as Home, Student Enrollment, Contact Us, Attendance, etc.
+The frontend is built using React.js and includes various components for different pages such as Home, Student Enrollment, Contact Us, Attendance.

 ## Prerequisites
 - Node.js installed